When $8.55 an hour is not $8.55 an hour

 Here’s The Real Problem

-But even if you do accept that the survey group is indeed representative of the whole of Uber’s driver base there is even another, more significant problem with their study: The authors of the MIT study report that the pay that they deduce from their survey is below the minimum wage set for employees in most states.
+But even if you do accept that the survey group is indeed representative of the whole of Uber’s driver experience there is even another, more significant problem with their study: The authors of the MIT study report that the pay that they deduce from their survey is below the minimum wage set for employees in most states.
 Unfortunately, this comparison itself suggests a misleading framework for interpreting the statistics gleaned from the survey.
 That’s because the authors subtract only their own estimation of per-mile vehicle operational costs from the Uber driver’s gross earnings to find driver’s net income.
 The problem with that methodology is that ridehail drivers are always classified as independent contractors and the The Federal, State or Municipal minimum wage they compare to is always set for workers that are legally classified as employees.
 That difference is extremely relevant because employee classified jobs automatically come with a long list of required safety rules, financial protections, social benefits, and perks that most of us take for granted.
 Certainly, the costs of operating a personal vehicle as a taxi are significant, but there is a long list of other substantial costs not accounted for in the MIT calculations.
 Additionally, ridehail driving turns out to be unusually risky work both physically and financially and ridehail drivers simply have no protections at all.

 The “Be Your Own Boss” Costs

+First, the small stuff.
 Workers in fields that frequently use independent contractors like accounting, computer programming, or consulting know that the rates they charge clients have to be significantly higher than the wage they would otherwise get for doing the same work as employees.
 The independent contractor classification means that a worker must conduct themselves as a proprietor of a business.
-They incur many costs not borne by employees and in the case of Uber drivers, these costs go beyond the specific costs of operating a vehicle.
+They incur many costs not borne by employees, and in the case of Uber drivers, these costs go beyond the specific costs of operating a vehicle.
 For ridehail drivers, it might mean downtime for repairs, car wash, traffic court, pay disputes, insurance shopping, accident resolution, licensing, bookkeeping, tax preparation and more.
 Not only do rideshare workers experience these costs but they are also exposed to critical risks unique to ridehailing which can cause serious financial harm.

-First, ridehail drivers must pay what an employer would normally contribute to social safety net funds.
+Ridehail drivers must pay what an employer would normally contribute to social safety net funds.
 This “self employment tax” (about 17%) pays for social security and medicare and in some states it replaces the employer’s social welfare contributions.
 This tax is due at tax time and is not withdrawn by the employer when checks are issued.
 In many jurisdictions, ridehail drivers are also required to have a business license, airport or municipal permits, vehicle inspections and other regulatory costs normally incurred by employers.
 They also have to bear the occasional parking or traffic ticket.

 Independent contractors must do their own accounting for expenses, keep mileage and maintenance logs, file quarterly taxes, maybe use a bookkeeper or accountant, and perhaps buy accounting software.
 They certainly have to change their spending behavior and put a portion of their pay into savings accounts for future car repairs, car insurance deductibles, and to fully pay for those upcoming income taxes because nothing is being withheld from their paychecks by their bosses.
 For many drivers, this is their first independent contractor job and are unaware of these problems.
 Many ridehail drivers are on the edge of financial stability when they start the job and need to spend all their earnings immediately, leaving themselves owing more in the future.
 This create a snowballing indebtedness that keeps them from getting ahead or leaving the program.